Lockwood's Cruelty in Wuthering Heights

 Chapter One - Craving Attention & Deliberate Heartlessness

-1) Heathcliff's tenant, Lockwood, is supposed to be a man of breeding and good taste.
+1) Lockwood is supposed to be a man of breeding and good taste.
 He's apparently well-to-do and can afford to take lengthy vacations.

 He relates that while enjoying a month of fine weather at the sea-coast, he spends time in company with a young woman.
 He claims to have been "over head and ears" for her but the moment she shows interest, he shrinks icily into himself.
 And with each glance she sends his way, he becomes even more distant and cold.
 Finally, in confusion, the young lady departs.